New Keyboard Shield

 Matrix Transform

-The <shield_name>.overlay
+The my_keyboard.overlay

 must include a matrix transform that defines this mapping from row/column values to key positions.

-#include <dt-bindings/zmk/matrix_transform.h>
+Add #include <dt-bindings/zmk/matrix_transform.h>

 / {

-default_transform: keymap_transform_0 {
+default_transform: keymap_transform0 {

 compatible = "zmk,matrix-transform";